Prophecy is PROOF the Bible is True

 Prophecy of Cyrus

 The father of Cyrus was Cambyses, king of Persia; his mother's name was Mandane, daughter of Astyages, king of Media (Xenophon.
 Cyropaedia, 1:1.).
+Astyages the king had a dream that his daughter's son would rule in his place over all of Asia.
+Therefore the king asked his steward to kill the son.
+The steward gave the job to a shepherd, called Mitradates, who substituted his own wife's stillborn son for Cyrus and saved Cyrus alive (Herodotus book 1:109-112).
 Isaiah predicted the Babylonian Empire would fall to the Medes and the Persians (Isaiah 13; 21:1-10).
 He also called Cyrus by name (Isaiah 44:28; 45:1-5), and said the protective waters of the Euphrates would "dry up" (Isa.
 44:27) (Herodotus 1.
 185–191) and Babylon's "two-leaved gates" would "not be shut" (Isa.
 45:1).
 "That I may open before him the valves; and the gates shall not be shut" - The gates of Babylon within the city descending from the streets to the river, were providentially left open, when Cyrus's forces entered the city in the night through the channel of the river, in the general disorder occasioned by the great feast which was then celebrated.
 Otherwise, says Herodotus, 1:191, the Persians would have been shut up in the bed of the river, and taken as in a net, and all destroyed.
 And the gates of the palace were opened imprudently by the king's orders, to inquire what was the cause of the tumult without; when the two parties under Gobrias and Gadatas rushed in, got possession of the palace, and slew the king (- Xenoph., Cyrop.
 7:22-23 p.
 528).
 Herodotus, i, 179 says, "In the wall all round there are a hundred gates, all of brass; and so in like manner are the sides and the lintels."
 "The gates likewise within the city, opening to the river from the several streets, were of brass; as were those also of the temple of Belus" (Herod. i., 180, 181).

 Amazingly, Isaiah’s prophecy was made roughly 150 years before Cyrus was born (Isaiah prophesied in about 700 B.C.; Cyrus took the city of Babylon in 539 B.C.).
 To add to Cyrus’ significance, Isaiah predicted that Cyrus would act as the Lord’s “shepherd” (44:28) to return Israel to their land a second time (Isa.
 11:11-12; Isa.
 51:9-11).
 The Exodus from Egypt was the first.
 Justin (Hist. ex Trogo 1:5) says, he had this name given him, while he was among the shepherds, by whom he was brought up, having been exposed in his infancy.
 Shepherd was an epithet which Cyrus took to himself.
 Cyrus himself compares a king to a shepherd, and observes a likeness between them (Xenophon, Cyropaedia, 8:18).
 In fact, Isaiah recorded these words of the Lord concerning Cyrus: “And he shall perform all My pleasure, even saying to Jerusalem, you shall be built; and to the temple, thy foundation shall be laid" (44:28).
 This is said with great exactness since only the foundation was laid in Cyrus's time; the Jews being discouraged and hindered by their enemies from going on with the building in his reign, until the times of Darius, king of Persia.
 (See Ezra 1:1).